run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/10_getting_started.md

 The API server will be available at `http://localhost:4501` on your host, so `llamactl` will work the same as if you run `python -m llama_deploy.apiserver`.

+> [!NOTE]
+> The `llamaindex/llama-deploy:main` Docker image is continuously built from the latest commit in the `main`
+> branch of the git repository.
+While this ensures you get the most recent version of the project, the
+> image might contain unreleased features that are not fully stable, use with caution!